shruti-202/vishwa-villas-fe/README.md

 # Vishwa-Villas

-A property listing platform for buying, selling, and renting houses, apartments, and bungalows.
+Vishwa-Villas is a property listing platform for buying, selling, and renting properties.

 ## How to install and run locally ?
 ```